Qlik-PE/Qlik-CosmosDB-SQLAPI-REST/README.md

-# Connecting to CosmosDB SQL API from Qlik Sense via REST Connector
+# Connecting to CosmosDB SQL API from Qlik Sense using the REST Connector

 ## Cosmos DB Overview